-In the Czech Republic, high schools teach teens to identify propaganda from Russia
+In the Czech Republic, high schools teach teens to identify propaganda from Russia.

-In Sweden, students as young as 10 are schooled on how to consume news
+In Sweden, students as young as 10 are schooled on how to consume news.

-And in Pennsylvania, a state lawmaker wants mandatory media literacy classes
+And in Pennsylvania, a state lawmaker wants mandatory media literacy classes in all public schools.

 "The sophistication in how this false information is disguised and spread can make it very difficult for someone, particularly young people, to determine fact from fiction," says Rep. Tim Briggs.